danielaparker/jsoncons/doc/Pages/index.md

 The jsoncons library is header-only: it consists solely of header files containing templates and inline functions, and requires no separately-compiled library binaries when linking.
 It has no dependence on other libraries.

-To install the librray, the [latest release](https://github.com/danielaparker/jsoncons/releases) and unpack the zip file.
+To install the librray, download the [latest release](https://github.com/danielaparker/jsoncons/releases) and unpack the zip file.
 Copy the directory `include/jsoncons` to your `include` directory.
 If you wish to use extensions, copy `include/jsoncons_ext` as well.

+Or, download the latest code on [master](https://github.com/danielaparker/jsoncons/archive/master.zip).

 The jsoncons classes and functions are in namespace `jsoncons`.
 You need to include the header file
 ```c++